WeeboVoid/Task_5_Cyber_Afaaq/README.md

-# RSA and AES Encryption/Decryption Tools
+# RSA and AES Encryption/Decryption Tool

 ## Overview
-This repository contains two Python GUI programs for RSA key generation, AES encryption, and decryption using the `cryptography` library.
+This repository contains two Python GUI programs for RSA key generation, AES encryption, and decryption of plaintext using the `cryptography` library.
 The programs allow users to generate RSA key pairs, encrypt data using AES with a passphrase, and decrypt the data using the RSA private key and passphrase.

-## Program 1: RSA Key Generation, AES Encryption, and Key Storage
+## Program 1: Encryption

 ### Steps for Encryption
 1. **Generate RSA Keys**:
-   - Select the RSA key length and public exponent.
+   - Select the RSA key length.
    - Generate an RSA private key and derive the public key from it.
    - Save the private key in a file named `private_key.priv`.
    - Save the public key in a file named `public_key.pub`.